-The definitions applicable to these rules include those set forth in Health and Safety Code section 39010 et seq. and in title 13, CCR sections 1900(b) and 1968.2.1(c), which are incorporated by reference herein.
+The definitions applicable to these rules include those set forth in Health and Safety Code section 39010 et seq. and in title 13, CCR sections 1900(b) and 1968.2.1(c).
 The following definitions are specifically applicable to section 1968.5.1 and take precedence over any contrary definitions.

 “Days”, when computing any period of time, unless otherwise noted, means normal working days that a manufacturer is open for business.